 Daxue Consulting created a three-step process for an analysis of the confectionery and jam market in China as well as to identify the sensory key attributes of their product.
 This process began with an Observational Analysis of the market followed by a Sensory Research and ended with Recommended Routes for Development.

-The end goal of a sensory analysis project is to eventually make adjustments on the product’s recipe to match the local tastes (sweetness, flavor, taste, pricing, and packaging).
+The end goal of this sensory analysis project was to eventually make adjustments on the product’s recipe to match the local tastes (sweetness, flavor, taste, smell, sight, pricing, and packaging).
 According to Clément Mougenot, head of research at Daxue Consulting, the biggest challenge with this method is the scientific aspect and the requirement of special formulas & software.

-After benchmarking its client’s direct competitors, Daxue Consulting organized a series of sensory research sessions in Shanghai (3 groups of 8 participants), where participants were asked to taste the client’s new recipes compared key competing products.
-Besides, at the end of the 3-hour group discussions, participants were also asked to give feedback on the packaging, pricing, and marketing tools.
+Additionally, Daxue’s team complemented the research with qualitative data through several focus groups and interviews.
+Therefore, participants were asked to give feedback on the packaging, pricing, and marketing tools as well as why they like or not like specific attributes, what’s behind it.
 This made it possible for the client to understand which products were likely to appeal in China and what product characteristics to put forward in its China communication campaigns.

 This step contained our Final Analysis and Recommendations including:

 After analyzing all the obtained data, our team gave suggestions for how to adapt the recipe, the flavor of the product and how to change the package to better suit both Chinese adults and children.
 Daxue Consulting’s project managers compared the client’s product taste and packaging to key competitors’, giving recommendations for what aspects of each competitor to adopt and which ingredients to avoid.
 The Daxue team also provided a full strategic plan including suggested price range, place of sale, and promotional strategy.